Big Amazon cloud services recovering after outage hits thousands of users

 Twitter users expressed their frustration with the outage, with one user saying "I don't know, Alexa won't tell me because #AWS and her services are down!"

-Delta Air Lines also said it was facing problems, but did not say if it was related to the AWS outage.
+Delta Air Lines also said its website was facing problems, but did not say if it was related to the AWS outage.
 The company did not immediately respond to a request for comment.

 Other Amazon services like Amazon Music and Alexa were also impacted, according to Downdetector.